 14.5 Clutch must be inside of bell housing for OEM production-type transmissions (except as noted in Rule 14.4).

 14.6 Clutch-type transmissions must be equipped with an explosion-proof steel bell housing.
 Aluminum must be SFI-approved (Note: GM bell housing is not SFI approved).

-14.7 Automatic and aftermarket transmissions must have a guard two-hundred seventy (270) degrees around flex plate or flywheel, and must be constructed of at least one-quarter (0.25) inch steel.
+14.7 Automatic and aftermarket transmissions must have a guard two-hundred seventy (270) degrees around flex plate or flywheel, and must be constructed of at least one-eighth (1/8) inch.
 Alternatively, automatic transmissions may utilize an SFI-certified aftermarket guard.
 All flex plates must be SFI-certified.

 14.8 With engine running and racecar in stationary position, driver must be able to engage racecar in gear and then move forward and then backward at time of inspection.